dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

    - **Note**: Experiment cannot start without a loaded calibration

 3. **Select Wells**:
-   - After loading calibration, a checkbox grid appears
+   - After loading calibration, a checkbox grid will automatically appear in the experiment window
    - Each checkbox represents a well (labeled A1, A2, B1, etc.)
    - All wells are checked by default
    - Uncheck wells you want to exclude from the experiment
+   - Use "Check All" or "Uncheck All" buttons (above the grid) for quick selection
+   - **Keyboard Shortcuts**:
+     - **Shift+Click**: Check all wells in the same row
+     - **Ctrl+Click**: Check all wells in the same column
+   - Instructions are displayed next to the grid explaining all interaction methods
    - Run button will be disabled if no wells are selected

 4. **Configure Timing**: